Family planning: Get the facts about pregnancy spacing

 Are there risks associated with spacing pregnancies too far apart?

-Some research also suggests that long intervals between pregnancies pose concerns for mothers and babies.
-A pregnancy five years or more after giving birth is associated with an increased risk of high blood pressure and signs of damage to another organ system, often the kidneys (preeclampsia).
+Some research also suggests that long intervals between pregnancies pose concerns for mothers and babies, such as an increased risk of preeclampsia in people with no history of the condition.

 What's the best interval between pregnancies?

 The risks and recommendations don't apply to couples who have had a miscarriage.
-If you're healthy and feel ready, there might be no need to wait to conceive after miscarriage.
+If you're healthy and feel ready, there's no need to wait to conceive after a miscarriage.